Shenandoah University music education student Drake Stoughton ’18 is first of two Shenandoah’s undergraduate students to ever win a Fulbright Award.

 “A Fulbright is an extraordinary honor, said Adrienne Bloss, Vice President for Academic Affairs.
 “This award is a tribute to Drake’s hard work and talent and to the creativity and impact of his project.
 I could not be prouder of Drake or happier for him to have this opportunity.
 I also know that he is leading the way for many more Shenandoah student Fulbright Awards in the future.”

 There are two types of Fulbright Awards for students.
 The first is research-based where the applicants are hoping to do research in another country.
 The second is an English teaching program.
 Stoughton applied for a musical research program in The Hague, Netherlands.
-While Stoughton is the first undergraduate to earn a Fulbright at Shenandoah, he’s not the only student who has received the honor.
+Stoughton is one of two first-time undergraduate students to earn a Fulbright at Shenandoah this year (alumna Niulka Franco Marin ’17, who graduated in December, also received a Fulbright), but they are not the only Shenandoah students to have received the honor.
 Hannah Standiford ’17 was a Shenandoah music therapy graduate student when she won a Fulbright to study Indonesian music last year.
-She applied for the program through her undergraduate school, Virginia Commonwealth University.
+Standiford applied for the program through her undergraduate school, Virginia Commonwealth University.

 The application process for the federally funded program is so meticulous and difficult that students have to start working on it almost a year in advance.
 The application involves a personal statement as well as a statement of their planned research.
 All of this must be done in two pages or less.